 Anyone who has tried to lose a significant amount of weight or embarked on a fitness plan knows that you’re on a journey.
 There really is no final destination where you just stop working out or just stop eating healthy, and that’s because it’s far too easy to undo all of your hard work if you trade in your runners for a box of donuts.

-If you’ve ever felt like your bathroom scale is your best friend, only to want to toss it out the window the next week, I think you’ll love the Nokia Body Cardio Wi-Fi Smart Scale.
-I was really surprised at all of the data you can get while using it, and everything is synced straight to the Nokia app on your phone.
+If you’ve ever felt like your bathroom scale is your best friend, only to want to toss it out the window the next week, I think you’ll love the Withings Body Cardio Wi-Fi Smart Scale.
+I was really surprised at all of the data you can get while using it, and everything is synced straight to the Nokia/Withings app on your phone.

-Here’s a look at the Nokia Body Cardio scale, what it can do, and how it works.
+Here’s a look at the Withings Body Cardio scale, what it can do, and how it works.

-Appearance and features of the Nokia Body Cardio
+Appearance and features of the Withings Body Cardio

-The Nokia Body Cardio is a light, slim scale.
+The Withings Body Cardio is a light, slim scale.
 It measures at just one inch thick, so it’s easy to slide under a cabinet or beside your counter.

 It has a shiny, mirror like appearance and the area you step on the scale is clearly outlined with lines showing you where to put your feet.

-In addition to tracking your weight, the Nokia Body Cardio will:
+In addition to tracking your weight, the Withings Body Cardio will: